Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

+- Continuous Evaluation: The OnTick() function's core responsibility is to call TryEnterToAttackState() every frame.
+This function constantly checks if the AI has entered the attack range.

-- OnTick: On every frame, the OnTick function calls TryEnterToAttackState().
-This is the core of the state's logic; it continuously checks if the AI is now in range to perform the selected attack.
+- Transition Logic: The TryEnterToAttackState() function is the heart of this state.
+It checks if the AI is in range of its selected attack.
+If the condition is met, it immediately stops all movement abilities and requests to exit the Movement State and enter the Attack State, ensuring a seamless transition.

 ```c++
 void UMovementState::OnTick_Implementation(float DeltaTime)